microsoft/SampleOutOfProcRdpPlugin/SamplePluginMsix/README.md

 To be able to generate and install the msix, do the following.
 ## Create a self signing certificate
+This is an optional step as Visual Studio lets you create a test certificate.
+But if you want to use a custom certificate manually, follow the below steps.
 1. $FriendlyName = "SamplePluginMsixCert"
 2. $MyStore = "Cert:\CurrentUser\My"
 3. $SelfSignCertPassword = "<YourPassword>"